In this edition of the Prep '58 Blog...

 And so, another reunion is in the books.
 We'll take a week or two off, and then get started on next year's Reunion.
 Let's make that one another record-breaker!

-On the Zoom call of May 12th, we had a discussion about the Prep '58 website, and discovered that several guys on the call did not know that there was such a thing as a Prep '58 website.
+On a Zoom call in May, we had a discussion about the Prep '58 website, and discovered that several guys on the call did not know that there was such a thing as a Prep '58 website.
 Some thought that the Blog was the only thing available for viewing.

 Vince went thru a very quick report on the website (see image of the Home page to the left) and invited everyone to check out all that's available.
 And there really is a whole lot to see!